hmscsg/NameThisMacwithSwiftDialog/README.md

 It uses Bart Reardon's [SwiftDialog](https://github.com/swiftDialog/swiftDialog) and is inspired by Dan Snelson's [Setup Your Mac](https://github.com/setup-your-mac/Setup-Your-Mac) (and other works)

 This script was written because my organization has a complicated computer naming policy established many years ago.
 My grad school also manages Jamf for 1 other grad school and a large research department.
-When we started using Setup Your Mac, the SYM script was heavily modified to accommodate our needs, but it wasn't quite perfect, as it didn't account for all 3 groups that use our Jamf environment.
+When we started using Setup Your Mac, 100's of lines in the SYM script were heavily modified to accommodate our needs, but it wasn't quite perfect, as it didn't account for all 3 groups that use our Jamf environment.
 And it made upgrading to later versions of SYM difficult.

 Enter *Name This Mac* (here on referenced as NTM).

-With NTM, I was able to separate the script needed for computer naming from the SYM code, making upgrading SYM much easier.
-Using Jamf parameters I was also able to create use cases where NTM could be run as a standalone Self Service policy or as part of the SYM provisioning process, and also create an option where the suggested name could be modifed by technicians running the policy.
+With NTM, I was able to separate the script needed for computer naming from the SYM code.
+Now, when upgrading SYM, I only need to edit less than 30 lines of code making upgrading SYM much easier.
+Using Jamf parameters I was able to create use cases where NTM could be run as a standalone Self Service policy or as a policy that runs as part of our internal provisioning workflow with SYm, and also create an option where the suggested name could be modifed by technicians running the policy.

 ## Using NTM
-NTM is meant to run within a Jamf policy.
+NTM is meant to run within one or more Jamf policies.
 Add the NTM script to Jamf, then create a new policy with the script as the payload.
 You can create mmultiple policies with the same payload and different parameters, so if the script needs updating you only need to do it once.

 Parameter #4: Self Service or Provisioning; Self Service is default.
 This parameter changes the text and the button behavior in the dialog windows.
 If you want to run NTM during a provisioning workflow, set Parameter 4 to Provisioning and add the Jamf policy to your provisioning workflow.